alextanasie/tms/README.md

 The API is restful and uses JWT for authentication.

+## Testing

+E2E testing can be done with cypress and unit testing can be ran inside `/api` with `yarn test`, using Jest.

+There are only a few tests written, but the setup should be fine and ready to accept new tests.

 ## Future plans (or TODOs)

 Some TODO notes can already be found in code, but this is how the app can improve if more time could be allocated: